Multilevel Diversity Coding with Regeneration: The Tradeoff Rate Region : Proof of Theorem

 \textbf{Repair using any three nodes: } To regenerate the symbols in one node from the other three, each of the helper nodes sends the first symbol stored on the nodes as the initial step.
 Denote the $y$ symbols on the failed node as $(y_i,y_j,y_k)$, which may be stored in a form also involving $z$-symbols.
 The helper nodes each find in the symbols stored on it the one involving $y_i$, $y_j$ and $y_k$, respectively, and send these symbol combinations as the second step.
 The placement of the $y$-symbol guarantees that these symbols are stored on the three helper nodes respectively.
 Recall that from any three $z$-symbols available in the initial step, the message $M_2$ can recovered, and thus any of the $z$-symbols.
 This implies that $(y_i,y_j,y_k)$ can be recovered after eliminating the $z$ symbols from the received symbol combinations in the second step, and thus all the symbols on the failed node can be successfully regenerated.
 Each helper node contributes exactly $2$ symbols in this process. \end{proof}

 In the above code the linear combinations of $z$-symbols and $y$-symbols are not necessarily in GF$(2^4)$, and it can even be in the base field GF$(2)$.
-The only constraint on the alphabet size is through the MDS erasure code used when encoding $(x_1,x_2,x_3)$, and we have chosen GF$(2^4)$ for simplicity.
+The only constraint on the alphabet size is through requiring the existence of an appropriate MDS erasure codes when encoding $(x_1,x_2,x_3)$, and we have chosen GF$(2^4)$ for simplicity.
 Readers familiar with the work \cite{RashmiShah:12:1} may recognize that if message $M_2=(x_1,x_2,x_3)$ does not exist, the remaining code involving $y$\rq{}s is a degenerate case of the repair-by-transfer code in \cite{RashmiShah:12:1}.

-Mixing improves the storage-repair-bandwidth tradeoff, however it has the side effect of possibly requiring downloading more symbols than the non-mixing solution when only a single message is required.
-Interestingly, in the above code, this side effect can be eliminated by downloading only the \lq\lq{}non-mixing\rq\rq{} symbols when all nodes are healthy.
+As we shall see next, mixing can improve the storage-repair-bandwidth tradeoff over separate coding.
+However, such an improvement may come at the expense of requiring downloading more symbols than the separate-coding solution, when only a single message is required.
+Interestingly, in the above code, this potential drawback can be eliminated by downloading only the \lq\lq{}non-mixing\rq\rq{} symbols when all nodes are functioning.